mo-johnny/softball-know-the-play/README.md

 ## The Problem

-On a 12U softball team, most players didn’t know the correct next play in the moment.
+On a 12 & under softball team where I was a volunteer coach, most players didn’t know the correct next play in the moment.
 In the field, someone has to call out where the infield should throw and where the outfield should throw.
 The girls were reluctant to yell anything because they weren’t confident in all the different situations—runners on base, number of outs, and score all change the right answer.

-Without a clear, low-stakes way to practice, they either stayed quiet or guessed, which slowed down play and made it harder to build good habits.
+Most of these usually loud girls were quiet at critical times during games.

 ---